-All counsellors and psychotherapists abide by a professional code of ethics, set by our membership bodies (in my case the BACP), and this includes confidentiality.
+All counsellors and psychotherapists abide by a professional code of ethics, set by our membership bodies and this includes confidentiality.
 I understand and respect the need for complete privacy and discretion when looking at sensitive issues.

 However, if it seems there is a high risk of serious harm to yourself or someone else, then I will usually discuss that further with you, to see if anyone else might need to be informed (such as your GP).

 If you tell me something that I am required to divulge under oath in a Court of Law, then I must do so.